ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 1. Forward imputation from response
 2. Backward imputation
+3. Manual construction and forward imputation from manual construction (ONLY IF the manual constructed col is passed in)
-3. Imputation based on construction
+4. Imputation based on construction

 Since Construction Imputation must take place before Forward Imputation from Construction, they are collectively referred to as Construction based